-All employees and ‘workers’ over school leaving age are entitled to be paid at least the statutory National Living Wage (NLW) or National Minimum Wage (NMW).
+All employees and ‘workers’ over school leaving age are entitled to be paid at least the statutory National Living Wage (NLW) or National Minimum Wage (NMW) depending on their age.
 This applies whether permanent or fixed-term, full or part-time, agency or casual, apart from the following exempt groups:

 The rate of the NLW and NMW depends on the workers age, and is usually increased annually in April for NLW and October for NMW.